-The criteria included herein are for all RRR projects except Interstate, freeways, and Florida Intrastate Highway System (FIHS) facilities, and are not intended to apply to new construction or major modifications of existing facilities.
-Interstate and freeway RRR projects are designed using new construction criteria except that the requirements of Section 25.4.25.3 Bridge Railing and Section 25.4.26 Roadside Safety Hardware will apply and the standards used for horizontal alignment, vertical alignment, widths of median, traveled way and shoulders may be the AASHTO interstate standards that were in effect at the time of original construction or inclusion into the interstate system.
+The criteria included in this chapter are for all RRR projects except for Interstate highways, freeways, and Limited Access Florida Intrastate Highway System (FIHS)/Strategic Intermodal System (SIS) Corridors and Connectors, and are not intended to apply to new construction or major modifications of existing facilities.

+The RRR design criteria applicable for Interstate Highways and Freeways are new construction criteria, with the following exceptions:

+The standards used for horizontal alignment, vertical alignment, and widths of median, traveled way and shoulders may be the AASHTO interstate standards that were in effect at the time of original construction or inclusion into the interstate system.